biolink/biolink-model/docs/ClinicalFinding.md

 ## Parents

  *  is_a: [PhenotypicFeature](PhenotypicFeature.md) - A combination of entity and quality that makes up a phenotyping statement.
 An observable characteristic of an  individual resulting from the interaction of its genotype with its molecular and physical environment.
-A combination of entity and quality that makes up a phenotyping statement.

 ## Referenced by class